 In the latest published KS2 results for this school:

-87.33% reached the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
+80% reached the expected standard in reading, writing and mathematics combined.

-29.33% achieved the higher standard in reading, writing and mathematics, compared with an England average of 8%.
+20% achieved the higher standard in reading, writing and mathematics.

 Average scaled scores were 107 in reading, 106 in maths, and 109 in grammar, punctuation and spelling.

 Those numbers are backed up by the ranking picture.
-The school is ranked 2,623rd in England for primary outcomes, and 2nd locally in Widnes, based on FindMySchool rankings derived from official data.
-This places the school comfortably above the England average, within the top 25% of schools in England.
+The school is ranked 1,264th out of 14,978 schools for academic performance, and 1st locally in Widnes, based on FindMySchool rankings derived from official data.
+This places the school in a strong national and local position.

 What should parents take from this?
 Two things.
 First, the floor is high, most pupils are meeting the expected combined standard.
 Second, there is a visible stretch culture, with the higher standard figure significantly above the England benchmark.
 That combination tends to suit pupils who like clear expectations and enjoy being moved on quickly once they have mastered basics.